 Breeding programs improved disease resistance and egg-laying productivity.
-Overall hen mortality rate improved to 18%.
+Overall, the hen mortality rate improved.

-Standards for cleaning and inspecting eggs became more rigid.
+Standards for cleaning and inspecting eggs became more rigorous.

-Study showed that eggs could be contaminated with Salmonella Enteritidis.
+Practices evolved to protect consumers from food-borne illnesses, based on science that showed eggs could be contaminated with Salmonella Enteritidis.

-United Egg Producers (UEP) developed the first industry guidelines.
+United Egg Producers (UEP) developed the first written expectations for hen care.